Teaching Learning Methodology

 List of innovative initiatives in teaching and learning process taken by the Department

-- DSpace submissions: Faculty of the department regularly upload a lot of academically relevant documents on the DSpace repository of SKIT.
-The portal is directly accessible from the institutional website: http://188.8.131.52:8080/xmlui/handle/123456789/29.
-The submissions include power point presentations, articles, lecture notes, lab manuals and many other useful documents that are beneficial for the students.
+- DSpace submissions: The faculty of the department regularly upload a lot of academically relevant documents on the DSpace repository of SKIT.
+The portal is directly accessible from the institutional website: http://126.96.36.199:8080/xmlui/handle/123456789/29.
+The submissions include PowerPoint presentations, articles, lecture notes, lab manuals and many other useful documents that are beneficial for the students.

-- Club activities: There is one clubs that are currently being run by the Department of Electrical Engineering:
+- Club activities: There is one club that is currently being run by the Department of Electrical Engineering:

 - Virtual labs: In certain labs, for instance the vibration engineering lab, some relevant experiments are conducted online on web browsers with the help of simulators.
 Such online facilities are called as virtual labs (http://www.vlab.co.in/), and are a part of an excellent innovative initiative taken by the MHRD of India.

-- Power point presentations: Use of this widely accepted technique is done wherever deemed necessary in the department.
-This has actually become a standard norm in the teaching-learning process, and is facilitated by the fact that all our classrooms are well-equipped with high quality projectors ready for use any time.
+- Powerpoint presentations: Use of this widely accepted technique is done wherever deemed necessary in the department.
+This has actually become a standard norm in the teaching-learning process and is facilitated by the fact that all our classrooms are well-equipped with high-quality projectors ready for use at any time.

 - Quiz tests: Apart from the two mid-term tests (prescribed as a standard); students are required to face two additional quiz tests (covering the half syllabus) for each laboratory.
 These quiz tests are developed in the format of common competitive tests (objective tests) to prepare the students for such future exams.